UncertainLab/Enlsip.jl/docs/src/index.md

 ### Steplength

-The steplength aims to maintain feasability of all of the constraints and to reduce the value of the objective function.
+The steplength aims to maintain feasibility  of all of the constraints and to reduce the value of the objective function.
 In `Enlsip.jl`, this process involves an $\ell_2$-type merit function:

 $$\psi_2(x, \mu_k) = \dfrac{1}{2} \|r(x)\|^2 +  \mu_k \sum_{i\in\mathcal{E}} c_i(x)^2+  \mu_k \sum_{i\in\mathcal{I}}  \min(0,c_i(x))^2,$$